Assistant Professor, Computer Science

 For a complete list, please check my publication archive.

-Tyler Sorensen, Sreepathi Pai, and Alastair Donaldson, One Size Doesn't Fit All: Quantifying Performance Portability of Graph Applications on GPUs, IISWC 2019, Orlando, FL, USA (to appear, a preprint can be found on Tyler's website)
+Tyler Sorensen, Sreepathi Pai, and Alastair Donaldson, One Size Doesn't Fit All: Quantifying Performance Portability of Graph Applications on GPUs, IISWC 2019, Orlando, FL, USA (Best Paper)

 Tyler Sorensen, Sreepathi Pai, Alastair Donaldson, Performance Evaluation of OpenCL Standard Support (and Beyond!), IWOCL 2019, Boston, MA, USA, May 2019 (Best Paper)